google/python-fire/doc/guide.md

 `help` is a valid argument name.
 Use this feature like this:
 `python example.py -- --help`.

-The complete set of flags avaiable is shown below, in the reference section.
+The complete set of flags available is shown below, in the reference section.

 ### Reference